zoni123/emag-webscraper/README.md

 - requests -> `pip install requests`

+- openpyxl -> `pip install openpyxl`

 # Usage

 Upon running the .py script, you'll be greeted by a ***Search*** message.
 Write the name of your desired product and this script will retrieve up to 60 results.
+The script will also place the data into an "output.xlsx" file located in the same directory as the script.
+*(output.xlsx will be created automatically)*